 A typical scheme is that operated by Chelmsford City Council which provides grants in the form of interest free loans of up to £25,000 for bringing empty housing back into use.
 Once refurbishment has been completed, the scheme allows the owner either to sell the property or to let it at a market rate.

-If you are a landlord interested in taking advantage of such a scheme run by your own council, it is important to remember that during the course of the refurbishment works you are likely to need vacant property insurance - a product that we here at UKinsurancenet specialise in providing.
+If you are a landlord interested in taking advantage of such a scheme run by your own council, it is important to remember that during the course of the refurbishment works you are likely to need unoccupied property insurance – a product that we here at UKinsurancenet specialise in providing.

 Probably the single biggest incentive for buying, converting and releasing a previously empty home into the let property market is the discount often available on standard rates of VAT.